Garreg Orchest

 Garreg Orchest is located on a farm and requires an off-road vehicle to access (if not on foot).
 The farmers who own the land, Robin & Gwyn, are very welcoming and expect visitors to lift the stone.
 However, they request that lifters avoid visiting during lambing season (April to mid May).

-To arrange a lift of the stone please Robin Davies: Contact info unavailable during lambing season.
+To arrange a lift of the stone please contact Robin Davies.

 Garreg Orchest with a view over the Welsh countryside